Donatella Versace: In popular culture

 Versace made a cameo appearance in Zoolander.
 In The Devil Wears Prada, her name was mentioned sporadically.

 At the 42nd Grammy Awards (2000), Jennifer Lopez wore the Green Jungle Dress, which became an international point of attention, being highly publicised in the media.
 It was designed by Versace herself and Lopez has the original dress currently with her at her estate.
 The dress worn by Lopez remains the reason for the creation of Google Images, and is known to have been downloaded over 600,000 times within 24 hours of the Grammy's night.
 In 2019, Lopez wore the dress for the first time since 2001 for the Versace Milan Fashion Show.

 Versace was parodied several times by Maya Rudolph on Saturday Night Live.

 In the ABC series Ugly Betty, a fictional character called Fabia, played by actress Gina Gershon, is a parody of Versace.
 Gershon also played Versace as the lead role in the Lifetime television film House of Versace, released in 2013.

 Lady Gaga wrote the song "Donatella" from her album Artpop (2013) for her.

 The plot of season 2 of the television series American Crime Story recounts the murder of Donatella's brother Gianni.
 She is portrayed by Penélope Cruz.
 She criticized the authenticity of the TV series, stating that she was with Madonna when the murder occurred, a moment that is not in the pictures.

 In 2022, Versace took part in an onstage skit alongside musicians Dua Lipa and Megan Thee Stallion at the 64th Annual Grammy Awards.
 Dua and Megan came to the stage in matching black floor-length gowns before Versace joined them on the stage and unclipped a part of each dress to reveal different looks.
 The moment was a tribute to a skit between Mariah Carey and Whitney Houston at the 1998 VMAs.
+Also in 2022, Donatella's team assisted with making Cardi B's shiny gold chain outfit for the Met Gala.
+This dress took around 20 people to make, with each chain being hand embroidered.

+In 2023, Versace designed a strapless safety pin dress with white tweed, pearl accents and camellia flower details which was worn by Anne Hathaway at the Met Gala.

+The character Donatello Versus in Stone Ocean, Part 6 of the JoJo's Bizarre Adventure manga, is named after her.